rileyrichter/ema-ac/README.md

 The code here serves two small functions:

 1. Code to pass values from an input to a success state of a form.
 2. Code to validate passwords and fire an interaction if the pw's match/don't match.
 Props to [Finsweet](https://www.finsweethacks.com/34).
+3. Code to add the current selector to the On-Demand menu item depending on the directory.

 Other code used for this project lives in the private repository.

 All files served via [jsDelivr](https://www.jsdelivr.com/).